FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 To fix that, you should re-index (repeat the extraction) for these parameters.

 .. warning:: This is a possibly lengthy operation, so use it with care.

+.. warning:: During the re-index operation, search results may be unreliable.

 *	To re-index all resources for all search parameters, use: